romeopeter/PHP-MYSQL-LOGIN-SYSTEM/README.md

 ###### VERSION 1.0.0

-User authentication is security approach in web developement that is used to authorized and restrict users to certain pages in a web appplication.
+User authentication in web developemen is used to authorized and restrict users to certain pages in a web appplication.

 ## REGISTERATION SYSTEM